 Scheme1.
-The proposed redox reaction of DPAS oxidant and NA drug reductant in acid medium spectra had been shifted into UV region as illustrated in Fig (3).
-This decay may be attributed to the change of DPAS from violet oxidized form into a brown reread form of λ{max} , studied in UV region.
+The proposed redox reaction of DPAS oxidant and NA drug reductant in acid medium

+Effect of time: It was noticed that the violet reaction product formed between DPAS oxidized form indicator and the cited drug had greatly affected by time where the violet colored products absorbance had been decayed with time and their spectra had been shifted into UV region as illustrated in Fig (3).
+This decay may be attributed to the change of DPAS from violet oxidized form into a brown reread form of $\lambda{max}$ , studied in UV region.